TYPO3/Fluid/Documentation/Usage/Components.rst

     </button>

-The :ref:`<f:slot> ViewHelper <typo3fluid-fluid-slot>` can be used to access the children of the calling ViewHelper.
+The :ref:`<f:slot> ViewHelper <typo3fluid-fluid-slot>` can be used to access the children of the component tag.

 .. _components-usage: